Cameron's EU referendum unsettles some British expatriates in the Spanish sun

-FUENGIROLA, Spain (Reuters) - For some sun-seeking Britons, a cloud has formed over the whitewashed villages, beach bars and golf courses of Spain - the risk that Britain will drop out of the European Union.
+FUENGIROLA, Spain, Oct 12 (Reuters) - For some sun-seeking Britons, a cloud has formed over the whitewashed villages, beach bars and golf courses of Spain - the risk that Britain will drop out of the European Union.

 Over the last three decades, hundreds of thousands of Britons have used the EU’s right to free movement to settle in Spain, drawn by warmer weather, cheaper property and a new life.